Pound is a Grade II listed building in the North Somerset local planning authority area, England. First listed on 10 October 2008. Animal pound.

 Description

-HISTORY: Documentary sources indicate that the Church Lane pound was erected in 1872 and replaced an earlier animal pound located elsewhere in the village.
-It is shown on the 1885 Ordnance Survey map and all subsequent editions, depicting a diamond-shaped enclosure on the north side of Church Lane.
+Historical records show that this pound replaced an earlier animal pound located elsewhere in the village.
+It is depicted on the 1885 Ordnance Survey map and all subsequent editions as a diamond-shaped enclosure on the north side of Church Lane.

-REASON FOR DESIGNATION: The animal pound in Hutton is designated at Grade II for the following principal reasons: * As a well-preserved example of a traditional vernacular pound and a comparatively rare survival in the national context * It represents an interesting relic in the management of stray livestock * Group value with the Church of St Mary the Virgin which is listed Grade II*
+The Pound is designated at Grade II for being a well-preserved example of a traditional vernacular pound, which is a relatively rare survival in the UK.
+It serves as an interesting reminder of the management of stray livestock and holds group value with the nearby Church of St Mary the Virgin, which is listed at Grade II*.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.